KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 * Electro-Charged can spread to nearby targets if they have a Hydro aura, however, the chain lightning will trigger Electro-Charged damage without applying an Elemental aura.
   * Electro-Charged ticks that spread to other enemies affect by Electro-Charged will take over Electro-Charged ownership on those enemies.
 * Electro-Charged, in combination with Heavy Hits, can stun a Ruin Guard similar to using an aimed shot on their weakpoint.
-  * This is because both Electro-Charged and Heavy Hits deal a substantial amount of poise damage
+  * This is because both Electro-Charged and Heavy Hits deal a substantial amount of poise damage.
-  * For more details on poise, we have a [page dedicated to it](../poise.md)
+  * For more details on poise, we have a [page dedicated to it](../poise.md).
 * Electro-Charged snapshots the Elemental Mastery of whoever last applied an Element for the reaction.
 * Electro-Charged has a cooldown.
 An enemy can only take one instance of Electro-Charged damage in ~0.5s.
   * Electro-Charged ticks count as Electro-Charged damage, thus a tick will start the cooldown and deal no damage if it lands when the cooldown is active.